Samuel Granston Goodall

 In early 1782 he proceeded with Admiral Sir George Rodney to the Leeward Islands, arriving at the end of February.
 He commanded the Valiant at the Battle of the Saintes on 12 April 1782, where he lost a lieutenant and nine men killed in addition to another lieutenant, the master, and twenty-six men wounded.
 In the aftermath of the battle the Valiant’s speed allowed her to out-sail her consorts in the Mona Passage on 19 April and force the surrender of both the damaged Caton 64 and the Jason 64, a not inconsiderable feat given that each of the ships outmanned his.
 After sailing north with Admiral Hugh Pigot in July, and then returning to join the blockade of Cap François at the end of the year, the Valiant briefly saw service at Jamaica in 1783 and returned to England at the peace, being paid off in the early summer of 1783.

-In October 1790 Goodall was a member of the court-martial that tried Captain William Bligh for the loss of the Bounty on 28 April 1789, and he commanded the Gibraltar 80 during the Nookta Sound dispute of 1790, having commissioned her in May.
+During 1789 Goodall commanded a squadron of observation numbering seven sail of the line in the Channel with his broad pennant aboard the Carnatic 74, Captain John Ford, and he staged a mock battle for the delectation of the King during the Plymouth Naval Review of 18 August.
+In October 1790 he was a member of the court-martial that tried Captain William Bligh for the loss of the Bounty on 28 April 1789, and he commanded the Gibraltar 80 during the Spanish Armament of 1790, having commissioned her in May.
 On 21 September 1790 he was promoted rear-admiral, raising his flag in the Channel aboard the London 98, Captain George Westcott.
 He was also employed with this ship and officer under Vice-Admiral Lord Hood during the Russian armament of 1791, and in June 1792 with his flag in the Romney 50, Captain William Domett, he went out to the Mediterranean as commander-in-chief.

 In April 1793, having returned home with the Romney, he raised his flag aboard the Princess Royal 98, Captain John Child Purvis, and went out to the Mediterranean once more where he served with Vice-Admiral Lord Hood’s fleet at the Occupation of Toulon from August 1793, and became the city’s governor pending the arrival of a diplomat to fill that post.
 Thereafter he was praised for his conduct in the Corsican campaign which began on 8 February 1794.